Child Welfare In Cross-Border Situations

 Relevant legislation and treaties binding on Finland

-Between the EU Member States (with the exception of Denmark), the Brussels II a Regulation is applied (Council Regulation (EC) No 2201/2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347/2000).
+Between the EU Member States (with the exception of Denmark), the 2019 Brussels II a Regulation is applied (Council Regulation (EU) 2019/1111 of 25 June 2019 on jurisdiction, the recognition and enforcement of decisions in matrimonial matters and the matters of parental responsibility, and on international child abduction (recast)).

 Between the Nordic countries, the Convention containing rules of private international law regarding marriage, adoption and guardianship is in force (Convention of 6 February 1931 between Finland, Iceland, Norway, Sweden and Denmark containing rules of private international law regarding marriage, adoption and guardianship, Treaty Series 20/1931).